kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1907</span> Americans trick Macario Sakay and his heavy metal band Tagalog Republic to perform in Cavite, and arrest all members when they can't play kundiman songs.
 Sakay is eventually hanged and buried with his beloved Kirk Hammett signature ESP guitar.

 - <span class=year>1908</span> University of the Philippines is established in Manila.
-The first batch of students cut classes and stage demonstrations on Taft Avenue shouting "Down with the US-Aguinaldo dictatorship!" and "Asia for Asians!"
+The first batch of students cut classes and stage demonstrations on Taft Avenue shouting "Down with the US-Aguinaldo dictatorship!
+Asia for Asians!"

 - <span class=year>1939</span> Anticipating the likes of such brilliant leaders as Marcos, Estrada and Duterte, strangely prescient President Manuel Quezon declares "I would rather have a government run like hell by Filipinos than a government run like heaven by Americans."